Profunctor Optics, a Categorical Update: Examples of optics

-\emph{Grates} create a new structure provided a way of creating a new focus from a view function.
-They are given by a single \hask{grate} function with the form of a nested continuation. \begin{spec} grate :: ((s -> a) -> b) -> t \end{spec}
+\emph{Grates} create a new structure when provided with a way of creating a new focus from a view function.
+They are given by a single \texttt{grate} function with the form of a nested continuation.